ABOUT

 Associate of the Royal College of Music, London

-Alongside her consultancy and research, Berenice maintains an active performing career, working with orchestras in the UK and Italy, and as a member of the Malta Philharmonic Orchestra.
+Alongside her consultancy and research, Berenice maintains an active career as a professional violinist, performing with orchestras in the UK and Italy and as a member of the Malta Philharmonic Orchestra.

-She is an Associate of the Royal College of Music and writes regularly for The Strad.
+Berenice is an Associate of the Royal College of Music and writes regularly for The Strad.

 Education: